LifestyleOttawa, Ontario

 The Honest Take

-• High cost of housing, especially in central neighborhoods.
+• Cons: High cost of housing, cold winters, limited townhouse options.

 living in OttawaOttawa cost of livingmoving to OttawaOttawa neighborhoodsOttawa real estate 2026is Ottawa a good place to liveOttawa pros and cons